eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 ```
 CMake is automatically installing GoogleTest as dependency and build the tests against it.
 Please note that if you want to build tests for extensions like the DDS-Gateway you need to enable that in the CMake build.
 To build all tests simply add `-DBUILD_ALL` to the CMake command

+!!! hint
+    Before creating a Pull-Request, you should check your code for compiler warnings.
+For that purpose is the `-DBUILD_STRICT` CMake option available which treats compiler warnings as errors.
+This flag is enabled on the GitHub CI for building Pull-Requests.

 Now lets execute the all tests:
 ```bash
 cd iceoryx/build